iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 The SE line might get two significant changes this year.
 For starters, it will see its second major redesign, finally adopting Face ID and going for an all-screen front.
 Except for the single camera in the back, the model is expected to largely resemble an iPhone 14.

-The second change is the name itself: the phone may be called iPhone 16E, instead of SE4 or SE (2025).
+The second change is the name itself: the phone may be called iPhone 16E instead of SE4 or SE (2025).
 The move would make the device directly related to the main iPhone family.
 There’s no indication, however, if that means we should expect an annual release cycle from now on.
-It’s also unknown whether the next SE (or E) models will get a fall launch date, alonside the other iPhones.
+It’s also unknown whether the next SE (or E) models will get a fall launch date alongside the other iPhones.

 Lastly, there has been a (so far, single) indication the SE/E line could get a “Plus” model this year.
 This is highly unlikely, however, considering we’re three months away from the launch date, and no other leak mentioned it.